ElkanHub/ClaryVyb_ChromeExtension/SPEC.md

         *   `Concise`: (API call placeholder) To make the prompt shorter.
         *   `Copy`: To copy the output to the clipboard.
     *   **Output Container:** A read-only area to display the refined prompt.
-*   **Behavior:**
-    *   Clicking the minimize button collapses the panel back into the floating circle.
-    *   The panel's position is constrained to the viewport, ensuring it's always accessible.

 ### 2.2.
 Status Indicators